-The responses contain many references of the form ss.cc(pp) or ss.cc.aa(pp).
+The Defect Reports and Responses contain many references of the form ss.cc(pp) or ss.cc.aa(pp).
 These refer to particular paragraphs in the standard, with the notation referencing the (sub)clause number in the Ada 95 standard (ss.cc.aa), followed by a parenthesized paragraph number (pp).
 Paragraphs are numbered by counting from the top of the (sub)clause, ignoring headings.

-The responses contain references to the Annotated Ada Reference Manual (AARM).
+The Defect Reports and Responses contain references to the Annotated Ada Reference Manual (AARM).
 This document contains all of the text in the Ada 95 standard along with various annotations.
-It was prepared by the Ada 95 design team, and includes rationale for some rules.
+It was prepared by the Ada 95 design team, and is intended primarily for compiler writers, test writers, and the ARG.
+The annotations include rationale for some rules.
+The AARM is often used by the ARG to determine the intent of the language designers.

-The responses may contain references to Ada 83.
+The Defect Reports and Responses may contain references to Ada 83.
 Ada 83 is the common name for the previous version of the Ada standard, ISO/IEC 8652:1987.
 Similarly, AI83 refers to interpretations of that standard.